xyproto/orbiton/README.md

 ## Viewing man pages

-By setting the `MANPAGER` environment variable, it's possible to use `o` for viewing man pages, for example with:
+By setting the `MANPAGER` environment variable, it's possible to use `o` for viewing man pages:

     export MANPAGER=o

-An alternative to viewing man pages in `o` is to use `less`, for example with:
+An alternative to viewing man pages in `o` is to use `less`:

     export MANPAGER='less -s -M +Gg'